-1 Students not using personalised transition; includes all students leaving in 2006 and 2007 but excludes students ineligible for support, and includes the one student from 2008 who wanted to use the old system of transition.
+Before - Students not using personalised transition.
+This includes all students leaving in 2006 and 2007 but excludes students ineligible for support, but including the one student from 2008 who wanted to use the old system of transition.

-2 Students using personalised transition; includes students leaving Talbot in 2008 and 2009 but excludes students ineligible for support and the one student whose family chose not to use personalised transition.
+After - Students using personalised transition.
+This includes students leaving Talbot in 2008 and 2009 but excludes students ineligible for support and the one student whose family chose not to use personalised transition.
+For these groups we found that the average package sizes and the contribution from each funding source were as follows: